-The institutions are places like Fidelity, Vanguard, Lord Abbett and Capital Research/American Funds—large mutual and pension funds who trade shares in units of 10 million.
+The institutions are places like Fidelity, Vanguard, Lord Abbett, and Capital Research/American Funds—large mutual and pension funds that trade shares in units of 10 million.
 Even a penny commission on a 10 million share trade is…nice.
 And since the institutions could choose to trade through dozens of market makers all offering the same price, Ready has to compete on something else—information.
 Or at least in theory that's how he competes.

 His job, more or less, is to convince the big institutions that his sellside research analyst has done vastly superior homework relative to what the competitors’ people are doing and relative to what the company itself is saying about "how well biz is going."
 If the institutions perceive the value-add, they'll give Ready the trades instead of someone else.

 So Ready's days are spent smilin' and dialin,' leaving hundreds of voicemails.
 "Hey Buddy, happy Monday—and what a great Packers game yesterday, huh?—so I’ve got a few pre-announcements for you.
 Kodak is going bankrupt—stock indicated down another buck to almost zip; GE is buying France and we have a hot IPO coming…some stupid sounding thing Shmook or Shmuck or Sloop or something like that; they do educational publishing and have apparently just killed it on the web.
 Anyway...you have the Red (Herring) in your inbox; we'll price Wednesday for Thursday—lemme know if you want to meet the bonehead management and I’ll set them up."